ZixeSea/ServerStats/HOW_TO_INSTALL.md

 **Disable a counter:**

 You can also disable a counter if you don't want one of them, just delete the channel you don't want.
-You can always get the channel back by using s/remake this will reset all the channel.
+You can always get the channel back by using **s/remake** this will reset all the channel.

+**Change to text channels**

+You can also change the counter to a text channel (default is voice) just use this command **s/channel <counter> <ID/mention>**, keep in mind that there must be a number in the channel name.